UCAR-SEA/sea-website/docs/iss/2026/index.md

 and in industry who are interested in learning and discussing the latest developments and practices in scientific software.
 Those working in the geosciences will likely find it most relevant.
-However, anyone who finds the agenda beneficial to them is welcome to attend even if they do not fit the category previously stated.
+However, anyone who finds the agenda beneficial to them is welcome to attend, even if they do not fit the category previously stated.

 ### Sponsors

-The 2026 Improving Scientific Software Conference is organized by the UCAR Software Engineering Assembly (SEA) and is funded by UCAR and NSF NCAR.
+The 2026 Improving Scientific Software Conference is organized by the UCAR Software Engineering Assembly (SEA) and funded by UCAR and NSF NCAR.

-If your organization would like to sponser the 2026 ISS Conference, please reach out to the [ISS committee](mailto:iss_committee@ucar.edu) to discuss funding opportunities and the associated benefits to your organization.
+If your organization would like to sponsor the 2026 ISS Conference, please reach out to the [ISS committee](mailto:iss_committee@ucar.edu) to discuss funding opportunities and the associated benefits to your organization.